Ultra-long Gamma-ray Bursts from Micro-Tidal Disruption Events: The Case of GRB 250702B: Alternative Explanations

 \emph{Helium star mergers.} \cite{Neights2025} discuss a scenario in which a BH - star binary evolves into a common envelope phase which eventually results in the tightening of the orbit and the black hole merging with the helium core \citep{2001ApJ...550..357Z}.
 The large angular momentum involved in the merger can potentially launch a strong jet, and the event duration will be determined by the accretion timescale which can naturally be $>10^4$\,s, depending on the mass and composition of the star.
 The association with a stellar BH, makes the observed variability, hard $\gamma$-rays and $E_{\gamma}/L_{\rm X,11 hr}$ more natural, as per the $\mu$TDE scenario.
-The relatively slow increase of the jet power, as the BH spins up has been suggested to explain the delay from engine onset (i.e. the soft X-ray precursor) to the main $\gamma$-ray emission.
-That being said, it is not trivial for this model to explain the $\sim 10^6$ lower fluence observed during the precursor, despite its duration being at most a factor of several less than the onset of the bright main $\gamma$-ray emission phase.
+The relatively slow increase of the jet power, as the BH spins up has been suggested to explain the delay from engine onset (i.e. the soft X-ray pre-peak signal) to the main $\gamma$-ray emission.

-In summary, while each of these models can explain some aspects of ultra-long GRBs, none readily accounts for the combination of properties seen in GRB\,250702B.
-In particular, the day-separated precursor, the off-nuclear location, the rapid variability and hard $\gamma$-ray emission and the absence of an obvious luminous supernova can be readily explained in the framework of a $\mu$TDE, while other suggested channels may face significant difficulties.
+In summary, while each of these models can explain some aspects of ultra-long GRBs, it is highly challenging for them to explain the combination of properties seen in GRB\,250702B.
+In particular, the day-earlier pre-peak signal, the off-nuclear location, the rapid variability and hard $\gamma$-ray emission and the absence of an obvious luminous supernova can be readily explained in the framework of a $\mu$TDE, while other suggested channels may face significant difficulties.